 - Keyguard feature management: IT admins can control the features available to users before unlocking the device keyguard (lock screen) and the work challenge keyguard (lock screen).

 - Advanced keyguard feature management: IT admins can control advanced device keyguard (lock screen) features.
 5.12.1.
-IT admins can disable the following device keyguard features: secure camera, all notifications, unredacted, trust agents, fingerprint unlock, all keyguard features.
+IT admins can disable the following device keyguard features: secure camera, all notifications, unredacted, trust agents, fingerprint unlock, and all keyguard features.

 - Remote debugging: The Android Management API doesn’t currently support this feature.

 - MAC address retrieval: Applivery MDM can silently fetch a device’s MAC address, to be used to identify devices in other parts of the enterprise infrastructure (for example when identifying devices for network access control).